All You Need to Know Before Attending your Dentistry Interview in the UK

 - £256.50 for band 3 treatment.

-The Steele Review published in 2009 made some recommendations to improve the dental contract, which were piloted in test sites.
-The new recommendations aim toward improving patient care and encourage dentists to take more patients.
+The Steele Review, published in 2009, recommended improving the dental contract piloted in test sites.
+The new recommendations aim to improve patient care and encourage dentists to take more patients.

-The new recommendations include making the salary of the dentist based on the number of patients they have, not just the number of UDAs provided.
+The new recommendations include making the dentist's salary based on the number of patients they have, not just the number of UDAs provided.
 It’s also advised that dentists become more responsible in providing high-quality care and treatments that last longer by promoting longer appointment times.
-Further, preventative care should be made a priority rather than focusing on diagnosis and treatment only.
+Further, preventative care should be prioritised rather than only diagnosis and treatment.

-Many dentists also provide their own private treatment where they can set their own charges based on time, resources and costs.
-Most treatments are available under the NHS apart from a few cosmetic or overly complicated treatments.
+Many dentists also provide private treatment where they can set their own charges based on time, resources and costs.
+Most treatments are available under the NHS, apart from a few cosmetic or overly complicated treatments.

-Primary care dentists are advised to perform a “risk assessment” and advise patients on when they should return for a checkup.
+Primary care dentists are advised to perform a “risk assessment” and advise patients when to return for a checkup.
 These assessments are based on a traffic light system of Green, Amber and Red zone depending on the patient’s oral health.
-For example, patients with who have 4 or more tooth decay instances are in place in the red zone and must have check-ups every 3 months.
+For example, patients with 4 or more tooth decay instances are in the red zone and must have check-ups every 3 months.
 Amber is for those with 1 instance of tooth decay, and green is for patients with no decay who are advised to have check-ups annually.

 Where to draw the line?